-- 33. New free schools planning to offer 16 to 19 provision in their first 2 years of opening will have an opportunity to submit a business case in the spring before they open to provide evidence to support assumptions about the characteristics of provision to be reflected in the formula.
-This will inform the final funding allocation. - 34.
+- 34. New free schools planning to offer 16 to 19 provision in their first 2 years of opening will have an opportunity to submit a business case in the spring before they open to provide evidence to support assumptions about the characteristics of provision to be reflected in the formula.
+This will inform the final funding allocation. - 35.
 Normally the funding formula factors are based on historic data from the latest full year of data.
 For example, to calculate 2021 to 2022 allocations, data from each institution from the end of the 2019 to 2020 academic year is used.
 For new institutions, factors for the first 2 years will be based on national or local authority level averages for school and academy sixth forms.
 Where a business case has been submitted and is approved, the approved factor will be used instead of the average for the first 2 years.
-In all cases, the allocation will revert to using actual historic data from year 3. - 35.
+In all cases, the allocation will revert to using actual historic data from year 3. - 36.
 Students are placed into funding bands based on the number of planned hours in their study programme.
 Each funding band is assigned a national funding rate.
 The bands and funding rates per student for 2021 to 2022 are:

-Band Annual planned hours National funding rate per student 5 540+ hours 16 and 17 year olds, students aged 18 and over with high needs £4,188 4a 450+ hours Students aged 18 and over who are not high needs £3,455 4b 450 to 539 hours 16 and 17 year olds, students aged 18 and over with high needs £3,455 3 360 to 449 hours £2,827 2 280 to 359 hours £2,234 1 Up to 279 hours £4,188 per full time equivalent (FTE 1)
+Band Annual planned hours National funding rate per student 5 540+ hours 16 and 17 year olds, students aged 18 and over with high needs £4,188 4a 450+ hours Students aged 18 and over who are not high needs £3,455

+4b 450 to 539 16 and 17 year olds, students £3,455

+hours aged 18 and over with high needs

+3 360 to 449 £2,827

+hours

+2 280 to 359 £2,234

+hours

+1 Up to 279 £4,188 per full time

+hours equivalent (FTE1)